sunpy/ndcube/docs/coordinates.rst

 .. code-block:: python

   >>> my_cube.axis_world_coords(2)
-  WARNING: target cannot be converted to ICRS, so will not be set on SpectralCoord [astropy.wcs.wcsapi.fitswcs] (<SpectralCoord [1.02e-09, 1.04e-09, 1.06e-09, 1.08e-09, 1.10e-09] m>,)
+  (<SpectralCoord [1.02e-09, 1.04e-09, 1.06e-09, 1.08e-09, 1.10e-09] m>,)

 Alternatively we can provide a unique substring of the physical type of the coordinate, stored in `ndcube.NDCube.wcs.world_axis_physical_types`: